kristianmandrup/typescript-ast-processor/Readme.md

 ## Testing node details

-When figuring out what to test for or what data to collect, use [AST explorer](https://astexplorer.net/) or [ts-ast-viewer](http://ts-ast-viewer.com/)
+When figuring out what to query for or what data to collect, use [AST explorer](https://astexplorer.net/) or [ts-ast-viewer](http://ts-ast-viewer.com/)

-For more details, see testers in `node/tester/details`
+For details on how to query nodes and collect data (information) see [AST Query engine](docs/AST-query-engine.md)

 ## Visitor flow